MicrosoftDocs/azure-dev-docs/articles/java/identity/includes/enable-java-servlet-webapp-authorization-entra-id-explore.md

 ## About the code

-This sample uses **MSAL for Java (MSAL4J)** to sign a user in and obtain a token for MS Graph API.
+This sample uses MSAL for Java (MSAL4J) to sign a user in and obtain a token for Microsoft Graph API.
 It uses [Microsoft Graph SDK for Java](https://github.com/microsoftgraph/msgraph-sdk-java) to obtain data from Graph.
 You must add these libraries to your projects using Maven.
-If you want to replicate this sample's behavior, you may choose to copy the *pom.xml* file, and the contents of the `helpers` and `authservlets` packages in the *src/main/java/com/microsoft/azuresamples/msal4j* package.
+If you want to replicate this sample's behavior, you can choose to copy the *pom.xml* file, and the contents of the `helpers` and `authservlets` packages in the *src/main/java/com/microsoft/azuresamples/msal4j* package.
 You also need the *authentication.properties* file.
 These classes and files contain generic code that can be used in a wide array of applications.
-The rest of the sample may be copied as well, but the other classes and files are built specifically to address this sample's objective.
+You can copy the rest of the sample as well, but the other classes and files are built specifically to address this sample's objective.

 A `ConfidentialClientApplication` instance is created in the *AuthHelper.java* file.
 This object helps craft the Microsoft Entra ID authorization URL and also helps exchange the authentication token for an access token.